-It can be used as an aftershave-treatment.
-This is because the Aloe Vera gel helps to keep the skin hydrated and heals burns by razor and smaller nicks & cuts.
+It can be used as an aftershave treatment.
+This is because the Aloe Vera gel helps to keep the skin hydrated and heals burns by razors and smaller nicks & cuts.
 It also helps treat dry skin.

-It is now a known fact that Aloe Vera is highly beneficial for burns, cuts and other injuries.
+It is now a known fact that Aloe Vera is highly beneficial for burns, cuts, and other injuries.
 This is because Aloe Vera boosts the healing of wounds, i.e., reduces the time of healing.
-This is true especially in the case of 1st degree and 2nd-degree burn.
+This is true especially in the case of 1st degree and 2nd-degree burns.
 It’s a great skin burn treatment.
 It also helps to speed up skin cell reproduction as much as eight times.
 Aloe Vera is also known to penetrate the epidermis, i.e., the outer layer of the skin faster than water.

 Aloe Vera gel has vitamin C and E, beta-carotene in abundance.
-Therefore, it has anti-aging properties.
+Therefore, it has anti-ageing properties.
 It also contains antimicrobial properties and is anti-inflammatory.
 It also helps to eradicate skin blemishes and diminish age lines.
 Additionally, it helps to increase the production of collagen in the body and skin elasticity.

 Those who suffer from acne will find respite in Aloe Vera.
 It helps in gentle cleansing, and its antimicrobial properties treat pimples without causing any damages to the skin.
 It is an antiseptic that allows protection against bacteria.
 Aloe Vera contains polysaccharides and gibberellins.
 These help in the growth of new cells and at the same time, reduce inflammation and redness.
 It also works as an astringent that reduces the size of pores, flushing out the excess sebum, microbes, and dirt.

 As we already know, Aloe Vera contains powers to boost skin cell reproduction, reduce redness, and fight skin inflammation, it is a natural treatment for stretch marks and acne marks.
 To treat freckles and lighten age spots, add some lemon juice to the gel mixture.
 It is one of the perfect home remedies for glowing skin.